pocl/pocl/doc/sphinx/source/almaif.rst

 The full list of currently supported built-in kernels is maintained in lib/CL/devices/builtin_kernels.{cc,hh}

-There is an example program using the almaif driver in ``examples/accel`` which also includes the VHDL code for synthesizing the accelerator.
-The accelerator has been developed with the `OpenASIP toolset <http://openasip.org/>`_.
-In order to synthesize the accelerator for a Xilinx FPGA SoC, you can follow the instructions in the `OpenASIP manual <http://openasip.org/user_manual/TCE.pdf>`_, in the section titled System-on-a-Chip design with AlmaIF Integrator.
-Make sure to check the accelerator base address from Vivado.

-Additionally, to run tests that generate both TTA and High-level synthesis (HLS) based accelerators for PYNQ-Z1 device you need to enable few variables in the CMAKE configuration.
+To execute tests in examples/accel that generate both TTA and High-level synthesis (HLS) based accelerators for PYNQ-Z1 device you need to enable few variables in the CMAKE configuration.
 First, set CMAKE variable VIVADO_PATH to point to the directory with the 'vivado' executable.
 (E.g. at Xilinx/Vivado/2021.2/bin/)

-1. If you have the OpenASIP/TCEMC toolset installed, you can set ENABLE_TCE to 1 to enable RTL and firmware generation of various OpenASIP TTA cores with different memory configurations.
+1. If you have the `OpenASIP <http://openasip.org/>`_/TCEMC toolset installed, you can set ENABLE_TCE to 1 to enable
+RTL and firmware generation of various OpenASIP TTA cores with different memory configurations.
-Then, you can simulate them with ttasim instruction set simulator by running ``../tools/scripts/run_almaif_tests`` from the build directory.
+Then, you can simulate them with ttasim instruction set simulator by running ``LLVM=1 ../tools/scripts/run_almaif_tests`` from the build directory.

 2. If you have Vitis HLS installed, set VITIS_HLS_PATH to point to the directory with the vitis_hls executable.